Date: 2009oct5

 }

-This is the the same as:
+This is the same as:

-inline FILE *OpenForWriteStd(LPCSTR szDest)
+FILE *OpenForWriteStd(LPCSTR szDest) {

 return fopen(szDest, "wb");